Board of Advisors

 Scientific, Engineering, and Technical Advisor, DARPA Microsystems Technology Office / Former Professor and Entrepreneur

-Dr. McIlrath received the Ph.
-D. in Electrical Engineering & Computer Science from MIT, holds a master’s degree from the University of Texas at Austin and a bachelor of science degree in Physics from MIT.
+Dr. McIlrath received her Ph.
+D. in Electrical Engineering & Computer Science from MIT, a M.S. from the University of Texas at Austin, and a B.S. in Physics from MIT.